View Source PhoenixFormAwesomplete (PhoenixFormAwesomplete v1.0.2)

 </.simple_form>

-The nonce in the example above, is to allow inline script to be executed in combination with a Content-Security-Policy that doesn't allow unsafe evals or unsafe inline scripts.
+The nonce in the example above, is to allow the inline script to be executed in combination with a Content-Security-Policy that doesn't allow unsafe evals or unsafe inline scripts.

 Security